udelcodes/udelcodes.github.io/LTC/fundamentals.md

 ![chicken run](https://img-aws.ehowcdn.com/750x428p/s3-us-west-1.amazonaws.com/contentlab.studiod/getty/8f90ff3795074f1abed46130b079656b)

-> What if you have multiple values that you want to associate with a key?
+### What if you have multiple values that you want to associate with a key?
 What if I had chicken that was feathery *and* scrawny?

 Every key can be associated with *ONE* object, but luckily, this object can be a collection of other objects (it could be a list of other objects, or another JSON Object!).
 This is done very often, and you'll see an example of it in our activity later today.

+### When do you use a JSON Object?

+JSONs are a great and well-organized way to transfer and store data.
+It's easy to pass JSON objects around to different functions, and it's very easy to retrieve the values from them if you know the key.

-> What does a JSON Object look like in JavaScript?
+### What does a JSON Object look like in JavaScript?

 Great question!
 Below is what our meal example would look like (including the side salad we had for dinner).